AhmedAlSunbati712/proteus-backend/README.md

 2. Waits up to 500ms to collect up to `batch_size` jobs.
 3. Stacks images into a single tensor and runs one inference pass.
 4. Generates the results, uploads them to s3 and extracts s3 key for each one.
-5. Publishes results (job type, the s3 key for the resulting image, whether the job failed or not, which user it corresponds to, the VTON id it corresponds to) to Redis.
-Webscoket will the update the corresponding VTON entry with the s3 key for the transformted png of the outfit
+5. Publishes to the `events:job_done` channel (job type `"try_on"`, result S3 key, status, `user_id`, `vton_id`).
+The Gateway subscribes and pushes to the client over WebSocket, updating the corresponding VTON entry with the S3 key for the generated try-on image.

 **Result:** Up to ~8× throughput increase during spikes (batch=8 vs batch=1).